Travel guide

 Is my phone compatible with eSIM?

-Most iPhones from XS onwards and many recent mid-to-high-end Androids (Google Pixel, Samsung Galaxy S, and several Xiaomi models) support eSIM.
-Check your settings to see if the "Add eSIM" or "Mobile Data Plan" option appears, and ensure your phone is unlocked by the operator.
+Most iPhones from the XS onwards and many recent mid-to-high-end Androids (Google Pixel, Samsung Galaxy S, and several Xiaomi models) support eSIM.
+Check in Settings if the "Add eSIM" or "Mobile Data Plan" option appears, and that the phone is unlocked by the operator.

 Conclusion

-Tunisia is outside the EU, and traditional roaming inflates your bill, while an eSIM gives you cheap data from the moment you land in the capital, on the beaches of Hammamet, and on routes to the desert.
-Installing it takes 1 minute, and you keep your Spanish number intact.
-Activate your eSIM for Tunisia before traveling and start browsing as soon as you set foot in the country.
+Tunisia is outside the EU and traditional roaming drives up the bill, while an eSIM gives you cheap data from the moment you land in the capital, on the beaches of Hammamet, and on routes to the desert.
+Installing it takes 1 minute and you keep your Spanish number intact.
+Activate your eSIM for Tunisia before you travel and start browsing as soon as you set foot in the country.

 Marc González Sáez